koestler/go-iotdevice/README.md

     #ClientId: go-iotdevice                                # optional, default go-iotdevice-UUID, mqtt client id, make sure it is unique per mqtt-server
     Qos: 1                                                 # optional, default 1, what quality-of-service level shall be used for published messages and subscriptions
     KeepAlive: 1m                                          # optional, default 60s, how often a ping is sent to keep the connection alive
-    ConnectionRetryDelay: 10s                              # optional, default 10s, when disconnected: after what delay shall a connection attempt is made
+    ConnectRetryDelay: 10s                                 # optional, default 10s, when disconnected: after what delay shall a connection attempt is made
     ConnectTimeout: 5s                                     # optional, default 5s, how long to wait for the SYN+ACK packet, increase on slow networks
     AvailabilityTopic: '%Prefix%tele/%ClientId%/status'    # optional, what topic to use for online/offline messages
     TelemetryInterval: 10s                                 # optional, default 10s, how often to sent telemetry mqtt messages, 0s disables tlemetry messages